gamesbook/pyprototypr/docs/script_anatomy.rst

 ============
 `↑ <table-of-contents_>`_

-**pyprototypr**  allows for the creation of many shapes, with a command for each one.
+**protograf**  allows for the creation of many shapes, with a command for each one.

 These are described in the `Core Shapes <core_shapes.rst>`_ section, which also